yiisoft/csrf/README.md

 To learn more about HMAC based token pattern
 [check OWASP CSRF cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#hmac-based-token-pattern).

+### Stub CSRF token

+The `StubCsrfToken` class can be useful when mocking CSRF token behavior during unit testing or when providing placeholder functionality in temporary solutions.

 ### Masked CSRF token

 `MaskedCsrfToken` is a decorator for `CsrfTokenInterface` that applies masking to a token string.